nyorain/vil/docs/own/sparse.md

 assume we can copy it (I think? spec not 100% clear on this but reads like this).
 Ok so currently we hold the lock during recording anyways.
-That is terrible what whatyagonnado.
+That is terrible but whatyagonnado.
 Using that, we can simply check during recording and then associate the (hooked) submission with the device memory objects it depends upon that *may* be destroyed by the applicaiton.
 We then just wait